 Listen to Christmas music.
 Put it on while you clean the house, make dinner and do crafts.
 Sing along.

 Studies have shown that listening to Christmas music decreases anxiety, reduces heart rates, and lowers blood pressure.
 I don’t do this enough.
 I’ve been trying to cultivate this into my time this year.
 Last year I bought 3 Christmas harp music CDs and I’ve been listening to them a lot this week.

-13. Find someone to bless and lose yourself for a day in making a gift for them or serving them with your time — create a new holiday tradition.
+13. Find someone to bless and lose yourself for a day by making a gift for them or serving them with your time; create a new holiday tradition

 Get rid of the Christmas DVDs, turn off the TV, stop listening to commercials that suggest what Christmas should look like, and remake the Christmas that you need, to cultivate your spirit, feed your soul, and give you the transcendent peace that the season offers.